Quasi-Einstein Metrics and a curvature identity associated with the Ricci flow: Introduction

-for some smooth function $h\in C^{\infty}(M)$, when can we conclude that $g$ is Einstein?
-We refer to \cref{CI1} and \cref{CI2} as \textit{Curvature identities I and II}, respectively. \begin{rmk} It is easy to check that a closed manifold $(M^{n},g)$ satisfying the Curvature identity II for $h = \frac{2s}{n}$, where $s$ is the scalar curvature (not necessarily a constant) of $(M^{n},g)$, reduces to an Einstein manifold.
-This clearly suggests that we have to carefully choose functions $h\in C^{\infty}(M)$ in order to avoid triviality. \end{rmk} To this end, we explore the above question in the setup of quasi-Einstein manifolds and prove the following result. \begin{thm} Let $(M,g,f,m,\lambda)$ be a closed quasi-Einstein manifold satisfying the Curvature identity II.
-Then $(M,g,f)$ is rigid if and only if $\int ((h-2\lambda)s)dV_{g} = 0$, where $s$ is the scalar curvature of $(M,g)$. \end{thm} As an immediate consequence of \cref{MF}, we have the following result. \begin{thm} Let $(M,g,f,m,\lambda)$ be a closed quasi-Einstein manifold with $m \in \mathbb{N} \cup \{\infty\}$ satisfying the Curvature identity II.
-If a global maximum of $h$ coincides with either a local maximum or a local minimum point of $f$, then $(M,g,f)$ is rigid. \end{thm} \begin{rmk} It is worth noting that there exist quasi-Einstein manifolds for which $\int((h -2\lambda)s)dV_{g} > 0$ (see \cref{R34} for details). \end{rmk}
+Using the inequality $||Ric_{g}||^{2} \geq \frac{s^{2}}{n}$ and applying the maximal principle in \cref{TCI}, it follows that the equality holds.
+Consequently, $Ric_{g} = \frac{s}{n}g$, i.e., $(M,g)$ is an Einstein manifold.
+The same conclusion holds for any complete Riemannian manifold for which the scalar curvature attains a global minimum. \end{rmk} It follows from the above discussion that in order to construct non-trivial Riemannian manifolds satisfying the Curvature identity, one needs to choose both the manifold and the conformal factor $h$ carefully.
+Since Ricci solitons are generalized fixed points of the Ricci flow, one would like to know in particular if there are Ricci solitons satisfying the Curvature identity.
+More generally, one would also like to pose this question for all quasi-Einstein manifolds.
+It turns out that in a non-compact setup, one can construct non-rigid quasi-Einstein examples satisfying the Curvature identity. \begin{rmk} We illustrate the previous statement with the following examples, both constructed on the product manifold $M = \mathbb{R} \times N$, equipped with the product metric $g$ where $(N,g_{N})$ is an Einstein manifold with Einstein constant $\lambda$. \begin{enumerate} \item If $\lambda < 0$, then $(M,g,f,m,\lambda)$ is a quasi-Einstein manifold where $f : M \rightarrow \mathbb{R}$ is defined as $f(t,x) = - m\ln({\cosh({\sqrt{\frac{-\lambda}{m}}t}}))$, where $t \in \mathbb{R}$ and $x \in N$. \item If $\lambda \neq 0$, then $(M,g,f,\lambda)$ is a Ricci soliton where $f : M \rightarrow \mathbb{R}$ is defined as $f(t,x) = \frac{\lambda t^{2}}{2}$, where $t \in \mathbb{R}$ and $x \in N$. \end{enumerate} In both cases, it is straightforward to verify that $(M,g)$ satisfies the Curvature identity for $h = 2\lambda$. \end{rmk} In light of this, we will restrict our discussion to closed quasi-Einstein manifolds.
+To this end, we prove the following result. \begin{thm} Let $(M,g,f,m,\lambda)$ be a closed quasi-Einstein manifold satisfying the Curvature identity.
+Then $\int ((h-2\lambda)s)dV_{g} \geq 0$ and $(M,g,f)$ is rigid if and only if $\int ((h-2\lambda)s)dV_{g} = 0$, where $s$ is the scalar curvature of $(M,g)$. \end{thm} As an immediate consequence of \cref{MF}, we have the following result. \begin{thm} Let $(M,g,f,m,\lambda)$ be a closed quasi-Einstein manifold satisfying the Curvature identity.
+If a global maximum of $h$ coincides with either a local maximum or a local minimum point of $f$, then $(M,g,f)$ is rigid.
+In particular, if $h$ is a constant function, then $g$ is rigid. \end{thm} \begin{rmk} It is worth noting that there exist quasi-Einstein manifolds for which $\int((h -2\lambda)s)dV_{g} > 0$ (see \cref{R34} for details). \end{rmk}